A Brief History of Lotería

 Many of the earlier cards and tablets were hand painted onto cardboard using oils or watercolors.
 It wasn’t until after the use of lithography and printing presses with large scale production capabilities that the availability of the game spread further.
 It soon grew fashionable at social gatherings where it became a symbol of pop culture by the end of the 1800s.

 The appearance of lotto or lotería cards and tablets (tablas) throughout history have taken on many unique and artistic forms.
 Some of the earlier game card illustrations emerged from the familiar art found on tarot cards during the Italian Renaissance, such as the sun, moon and star.
 Another source for the drawings came from religious influences and other historical themes that spanned over several centuries.
-Since many people were illiterate 100's of years ago, lottos or loterías used the universally identifiable and iconic illustrations to connect with uneducated audiences who enjoyed playing the games.
+Since many individuals were illiterate hundreds of years ago, lottos or loterías employed the instantly recognizable and iconic drawings to appeal to audiences that enjoyed playing the games but lacked formal education.
 These simple drawings like the sun, moon, stars, trees, animals, people and food made the game assessable to the masses and contributed to the game's popularity.
 Other illustrations that depicted more modern motifs derived their inspiration from art and from reflections of local culture and society.
 A famous 19th century political cartoonist and lithographer, José Guadalupe Posada, created a version of lotería illustrations called “Lotería de Posada.”
 He was well known at that time for his caricatures of the iconic skeleton, “La Calavera Catrina” and for his satirical critique on society and culture through his political cartoons.
 His version of lotería likewise included culturally relevant icons such as Mexican revolutionaries Emiliano Zapata and Francisco Madero as well as the classic image of "El Diablo."

 ¡Qué Sabor!San Antonio™ was created in the spirit of these traditional loterías and the art is a reflection of our local San Antonio FOOD culture today.
 The historical and familiar loterías of the past are finding new audiences by tapping into unique and relevant themes that depict our modern society.